SPaulusOfficial/testproject_data3/BlueDevil/GeneralKnowledge.md

 ## 6. 📊 Monitoring & Quality Assurance

-* Each service reports metrics to **Prometheus** and logs to **Loki**.
-* Errors are captured and tracked via **Sentry**.
-* Agent behavior is visualized in the UI and can be rated by users.
-* No agent decision may be automatically adopted in production.

 ---

 ## 7. ❗ Restrictions

-* No direct access to Salesforce production systems without user approval
+* No direct access to Salesforce production systems
-* No use of closed-source AI models in standard delivery
+* No use of closed-source AI models without usage of privacy layer
-* No persistence of personal raw data without anonymization

 ---